sib-swiss/dsQueryLibraryServer/inst/QueryLibrary/drug_era/DER13.md

 # DER13: Distribution of number of distinct drugs persons take

 ## Description
-This query is used to provide summary statistics for the number of number of different distinct drugs (drug_concept_id) of all exposed persons: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile, the maximum and the number of missing values.
+This query is used to provide summary statistics for the number of different distinct drugs (drug_concept_id) of all exposed persons: the mean, the standard deviation, the minimum, the 25th percentile, the median, the 75th percentile, the maximum and the number of missing values.
 No input is required for this query.

 ## Query
 ```sql